 Eventually, the start-ups & emerging biopharma segment is anticipated to witness rapid growth.
 Factors, like leveraging digital solutions, the number of clinical pipelines, and enhanced demand for immunotherapies and other crucial treatments, are revolutionizing the developments in these start-ups and emerging biopharma companies.
 Various startups should incorporate regulatory planning from the early stages of development, many times collaborating with specialized consultancies or employing global capability centers in hubs, particularly India, to handle complex submissions and ensure patient safety and product quality.

-The regulatory information management (RIM) software platforms segment captured the biggest share of the market in 2024.
+The regulatory information management (RIM) software platforms segment captured the biggest share of the market by 34% in 2025.
 These types of platforms provide a single, centralized repository for all regulatory data, further supporting real-time visibility and better decision-making.
 The market encompasses sophisticated platforms, like DDiSmart and Freyr Digital, which expand trends consisting of AI, cloud computing, and predictive analytics to leverage proactive compliance and simplified workflows for life sciences and medical device companies.

 Although the AI/automation in the regulatory intelligence segment will register the fastest growth, the use of AI helps in scanning regulatory databases, health authority portals, and industry publications for updates, new demands, and changes to present rules.
 Whereas NLP supports in extracting key information from large volumes of regulatory documents, translations, and submissions to detect related modifications and insights, ultimately minimizing manual review time.
 The emergence of cloud-based platforms, mainly RegIntel, uses advanced AI to continue complex global regulations into streamlined, actionable insights and intelligence for regulatory teams.

-In the regulatory affairs market, North America accounted for a major share in 2024.
+In the regulatory affairs market, North America accounted for a major share in 2025.
 As this region is the largest area that imposes the FDA-centric demands, and also possesses a robust CRO hub.
 Alongside the growing number of complex clinical trials and groundbreaking products (comprising biologics and personalized medicine), this results in a significant demand for specialized expertise to navigate strict regulations from agencies, like the FDA.

 For instance,